Black American Sheet Music Collection

 Cecil Mack, Christopher M. Smith, and Silvio Hein

-Featured in Daniel V. Arthur's production of "Marrying Mary."
-Cecil Mack (R.C.
-McPherson) was a Black entertainer, and Christopher M. Smith was a Black composer and popular vaudeville performer.
+The score for "He's a Cousin of Mine," featured in Daniel V. Arthur's production of "Marrying Mary."
+Lyrics are by Cecil Mack (R.C.
+McPherson), a Black entertainer.
+Christopher M. Smith, a Black composer and popular vaudeville performer, and Silvio Hein wrote the music.

 -